section-engineering-education/engineering-education/content/articles/model-interpretation-using-lime/index.md

 - [References](#References)

 ### Prerequisites
-To follow through this article, the reader should:
+To follow through with this article, the reader should:
 - Have [Python](https://www.python.org/) installed.
 - Have an understanding of [Python programming.](/engineering-education/python-projects-for-beginners/)
 - Be familiar with [machine learning modeling.](engineering-education/house-price-prediction/)
 - Be familiar with [Google colab notebooks.](https://colab.research.google.com)

 ### Introduction
-Model interpretation has made a great impact in today's machine learning building.
+Model interpretation has made a great impact in today's machine learning builds.
 Through interpretation, we can build a more robust, accurate, and most trustworthy model.

-These are some of the reasons why model interpretation is important among others.
+These are a few reasons why model interpretation is important among others.

 #### Importance of model interpretation
 - It detects errors and bugs in the model - Models are prone to errors and bugs.
 These may be due to human errors or deprecated software dependencies.
 Model interpretation debugs these errors and resolves them.
 - It detects bias during model training - Bias occurs when we have unbalanced data.
-This is when we did not split our dataset correctly.
-Model interpretation ensures that our dataset is well balanced to avoid bias.
+This is when we do not split our dataset correctly.
+Model interpretation ensures that our dataset is well balanced to avoid any bias.
 - To know model reliability - A reliable model is one that can give consistent results.
 Through model interpretation, we will be able to know if we can trust a model's prediction results.
 - To improve model performance and generalization - Model interpretation increases the model's accuracy score.
 This ensures that it has a higher chance of making correct predictions.
 - To identify wrong classifications during prediction - Model interpretation analyzes the prediction results.
 It uses different techniques to identify the wrong and right predictions.
 This ensures that only the right predictions are accepted.